 The Pheo Para Alliance partnered with the NET Research Foundation in both Chicago and New York for single-day conferences.
 Free to patients, these conferences featured breakout sessions with Pheo/Para experts for members of the PPGL community in attendance.
 Additionally, the Alliance was represented at the Focus on Neuroendocrine Tumors Patient Education Day at the University of Pennsylvania.

 The National Organization for Rare Disorders (NORD) summit was held in Washington, D.C.
 “Rare Disease and Orphan Products Breakthrough” was the theme of the event, giving representatives from the Alliance opportunities to hear from experts from the FDA, NIH, and the orphan product industry and join the conversation on issues of unprecedented importance for the rare disease community.

 One major accomplishment of 2018 was the launch of the new Pheo Para Alliance website (www.pheopara.org).
 With updated educational material for both patients and healthcare providers, the website will continue to expand in 2019 as its Community Forum and Doctor Tracker go live.

 World NET Cancer Day

-2017 marked the first year in which the Pheo Para Alliance has participated in World NET Cancer Day, a global day of awareness organized by the International Neuroendocrine Cancer Alliance (INCA).
-Our organization was one of the top social media influencers on Twitter for the day.
-Additionally, we worked with filmmaker Attiya Khan to release a short film documenting her struggle to reach a diagnosis of pheochromocytoma.
+This year marks the second year in which the Pheo Para Alliance has participated in World NET Cancer Day, a global day of awareness organized by the International Neuroendocrine Cancer Alliance (INCA).

 The Pheo Para Alliance is committed to the highest standards of good stewardship and accountability.
 The Pheo Para Alliance is incorporated according to the not-for-profit laws of the State of Virginia.